Private schools on the rise in Cambodia

 We grow by about 15 to 20 per cent year-on-year.
 In five years, our school will have more than 900 students.
 However, we try to stay ahead of this growth concerning our capacity.
 We’ve just opened an up-to-date primary school building and want to add student housing, a performing arts centre, a bigger library and an Olympic swimming pool.

-How do you explain the current boom in the private education sector?
+How do you explain the current boom in the private schools sector?

 Cambodia’s growing middle class is looking to provide their children with good education.
 Forty-five per cent of our students are Cambodian citizens.
 Some of them have lived abroad and some not.
 The reason why Phnom Penh has so many private schools is the low quality of public education, even though it has improved dramatically recently.